Akascape/Datamosher-Pro/Readme.md

 [<img src="https://user-images.githubusercontent.com/89206401/168461242-884f25ce-eb67-406a-9d98-cf8d0f28cb43.png" width=100>](https://github.com/Akascape/Datamosher-Pro/blob/Datamosher-Pro-master/LICENSE)
 <br> Copyright (c) 2024 Akash Bora

+The main app files written by the Author is MIT licensed

-Note that **FFglitch** and **FFmpeg** are not provided in the *releases* and is not placed under this license.
+Note that **FFglitch** and **FFmpeg** are not provided in the *releases* directly and are not placed under this license, the library code remains totally separate from this program, and no modifications have been made to those binaries. (should be treated as external components)

-All the required licenses (mostly MIT) are provided in their folder/blocks respectively and it must be taken into account that multiple licenses are involved.
+All the other required component licenses (mostly MIT) are provided in their folder/block respectively and it must be taken into account that multiple licenses are involved.
 <br>

 ## DATAMOSH MADE EASY!